Read time: 8 minutes

 What is FFmpeg used for?

-Things Possible With FFmpeg
+Things possible with FFmpeg

-- Generate digital audio through mathematical expressions.
+- Create digital sound with mathematical expressions.

-Convert Video to Still Images
+Step 1: Convert Video to Still Images

 Assuming you’ve downloaded the FFmpeg zip package and extracted it somewhere, now place the corrupt or damaged video file in the bin folder.